wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/README.md

 ![Self-Organizing Map](https://github.com/wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/blob/main/documentation/SOM.jpg)

 Upon examination of the scatter plot generated during the evaluation, a clear inference emerges: the Self-Organizing Map (SOM) has effectively produced two distinct clusters within the dataset.
-The visual representation lets us discern that data points exhibiting similarity have been grouped together, forming cohesive clusters.
+The visual representation lets us discern that data points exhibiting similarity have been grouped, forming cohesive clusters.
 Each cluster, delineated by the spatial arrangement of data points, encapsulates instances that share common characteristics in the feature space.

 Additionally, observing the associated weight change can further elucidate the Self-Organizing Map algorithm's impact on the model.
 This weight change, integral to the SOM learning process, embodies the adaptive nature of the algorithm.
 It reflects the adjustments made to the model's internal representation, emphasizing accommodating varying data patterns and refining cluster boundaries.